fbpx

 Aristotle says that human beings, by nature, desire to know.
 Learning is driven by curiosity—a sense of wonder at the world and a desire to understand why things are the way they are.
 This innate curiosity is strong in children and is your best friend when it comes to learning!
 At the outset of summer, ask your children what kind of subjects they are curious about, and then use the summer months to feed that curiosity.
 This can take any number of forms.
 It may mean taking a trip to the library to bring home a stack of interesting books and videos to be browsed through on lazy summer afternoons.
 It could mean doing some summer science experiments or digging the telescope out of the attic to do some stargazing.
 Find out what your child is sincerely curious about and find ways to feed that curiosity.
 Don’t underestimate the power of curiosity; curiosity has driven explorers and scientists to the most important discoveries in human history.
 It is a powerful motivator for learning.

 Homeschool Connections offers a variety of summer classes each year that cater to students’ curiosities.
 Summer courses are briefer and generally have a lower workload than regular semester classes.
-And, the best part is, they tend to be focused on more “outside the box” subjects; for example, this summer HSC is offering courses on Minecraft coding, pirates, JRR Tolkien, ticks (!), and many more subjects to pique your children’s curiosity.
-Check out this link to view our live Catholic online courses available for the summer of 2022.
+The best part is they tend to be focused on more “outside the box” subjects; for example, this summer, HSC is offering courses on Minecraft coding, pirates, JRR Tolkien, ticks (!), and many more subjects to pique your children’s curiosity.

 a happy family